RCraigTRC/streamlit-react-frontend-TRCGPT/README.md

+# How To Get Started

 * Clone this repo.
-* Create a new Python virtual environment for the template:
+* Create a new Python virtual environment for the template and install streamlit:
 ```
 $ cd template
 $ python3 -m venv venv  # create venv